JosuaKrause/JKanvas/readme.md

 =======

 An easy-to-use ZUI (Zoomable User Interface) implementation for Java.

+This project is build with Maven.
+Use `mvn install` to generate it as a jar in the *target/* directory.
+Alternatively the project can be used as dependency in other Maven projects (see [below] (#maven-integration)).

 In order to create a ZUI component you can use the following snippet:

 ```